mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 **"I receive research papers and need quick insights"**
 - Forward to ask@mxtoai.com with "What are the practical applications?"
 - Understand real-world relevance quickly

+**"I want to compile research findings into shareable documents"**
+- Forward multiple research emails to ask@mxtoai.com with "Synthesize findings and create PDF report"
+- Perfect for thesis research or professional development

 ## 🛍️ Shopping & Consumer Decisions